-We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe on Wales’ roads and transport systems.
+We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe and visible when travelling by bus, train, bike and foot.
 In this final blog post of the series, discover our top tips to Be Safe and Be Seen when using the train.

 1. Plan your journey in advance.
 Using the train is a great way to explore everything Wales has to offer over the winter months, as well as making those everyday journeys.
 To make sure your child feels confident and safe when travelling alone, encourage them to plan their journey in advance.
-They can do this via the Traveline app or website using our online Journey Planner.
+They can do this via our Journey Planner tool on the Traveline Cymru website and app.
 Simply type in your point of departure and destination, filter your results to ‘Train only’, and discover the quickest route.
 This will also show the walking route to and from the station (as well as journey times), giving you peace of mind that your child will get home safely.

 2. Be aware of your surroundings.
-Whilst waiting at the train platform, it can be tempting to plug in your headphones or scroll through your phone and lose sense of your surroundings.
+Whilst waiting at the train platform, it can be tempting to plug in your headphones or scroll through social media without much awareness of what’s going on around you.
 However, this may leave you vulnerable to potential dangers such as theft or not being aware of platform overcrowding.
 Even if your child is unwilling to ditch the headphones completely, encourage them to use just the one.
 This means they can stay vigilant and react if any problems arise.
-It is also a good idea to stand in well-lit areas of the platform to Be Safe and Be Seen, especially if the platform is quiet.
+It is also a good idea to stand in well-lit areas of the platform to stay safe and seen, especially if the platform is quiet.

 4. Stay safe when getting on and off the train.
 Whether your child is travelling alone, or you are travelling with a small child, it is important that they are aware of how to get on and off the train safely.